To,

 ii.
 The Company does not have any long-term contracts, including derivative contracts having any material foreseeable losses.

 iii.
-There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended undefined.
+There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended March 31, 2025.

 (b) The Management has represented, that, to the best of its knowledge and belief, no funds (which are material either individually or in the aggregate) have been received by the Company from any person or entity, including foreign entity (Funding Parties), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-(c) Based on such audit procedures that I have considered reasonable and appropriate in the circumstances, nothing has come to my notice that has caused me to believe that the representations under both sub-clauses mentioned above contain any material mis-statement.
+(c) Based on such audit procedures that we have considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused me to believe that the representations under both sub-clauses mentioned above contain any material mis-statement.

 v.
 The company has not proposed or declared any dividend during the year.

 vi.
-Based on our examination which included test checks, the company has not used an accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility.
-Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with.
-As proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 is applicable from April 1, 2023, reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014 on preservation of audit trail as per the statutory requirements for record retention is not applicable for the financial year ended March 31, 2024.
+Based on our examination which included test checks, the company has used an accounting software for maintaining its books of account which has a feature of recording audit trail (editlog) facility and the same has operated throughout the year for all relevant transactions recorded in the accounting software.
+Further, during the course of our audit we did not come across any instance of audit trail feature being tampered and preserved by the company in compliance with the applicable statutory requirements for record retention.

 h.
 With respect to the other matters to be included in the Auditors Report in accordance with the requirements of sub-section (16) of Section 197 of the Act, as amended, we report that to the best of our information and according to the explanations given to us, remuneration paid by the Company to its directors during the year is in accordance with the provisions of Section 197 of the Act.